meilisearch/documentation/guides/main_concepts/indexes.md

 #### Example

 In a new MeiliSearch instance without any index, let's add documents using the [add or replace documents endpoint](/references/documents.md#add-or-replace-documents).
-We provide `movie` as our index.
+We provide `movies` as our index.
 Because that index was not previously created, using the following code will:

 1. Create the `movie` index.
 2. Add the documents to it.